Triptii Dimri: Commercial breakthrough (2023–present)

 In the following year, Dimri had three releases.
 She starred alongside Vicky Kaushal and Ammy Virk in Bad Newz, a comedy about heteropaternal superfecundation.
-She admitted to finding the comedy genre challenging, having grown accustomed to working in dramatic pieces.
+Having grown accustomed to working in more dramatic pieces, Dimri admitted to finding the comedy genre challenging.
 NDTV's Saibal Chatterjee found her lacking in her portrayal of a "befuddled character".
-Rahul Desai of Film Companion particularly lamented the diminished depth of Dimri's character, especially when compared to her more substantial roles in Bulbbul and Qala.
+Rahul Desai of Film Companion particularly lamented the diminished depth of Dimri's character, and considered it a downgrade from her roles of depth in Bulbbul and Qala.
 In Vicky Vidya Ka Woh Wala Video, Dimri and Rajkummar Rao played newlyweds in 1997 searching for their missing sex tape.
-Dimri faced criticism and social media trolling for her dancing abilities in a song from the film, "Mere Mehboob"; she acknowledged it as a learning experience while trying something new.
-The Quints Pratikshya Mishra was appreciative of Rao and Dimri's abilities and chemistry in a poorly written film.
-Bhavna Agarwal of India Today criticised her comic timing in both Bad Newz and Vicky Vidya Ka Woh Wala Video.
+Dimri faced criticism and social media trolling for her dancing abilities in a song from the film titled "Mere Mehboob"; she acknowledged it as a learning experience while trying something new.
+The Quints Pratikshya Mishra was appreciative of Rao and Dimri's abilities and chemistry in a poorly written film, but Bhavna Agarwal of India Today noted her comic timing to be persistently poor in both Bad Newz and Vicky Vidya Ka Woh Wala Video.
 It underperformed commercially.

 The following month, Dimri starred alongside Kartik Aaryan, Vidya Balan and Madhuri Dixit in the comedy horror sequel Bhool Bhulaiyaa 3.
-Reviewers for The Hindu and Rediff.com dismissed her as ornamental.
-Bad Newz and Bhool Bhulaiyaa 3 ranked among the highest-grossing Hindi films of 2024, with the latter earning ₹4.17 billion worldwide.
+Reviewers for The Hindu and Rediff.com dismissed the actress' role in the film as purely ornamental.
+Bad Newz and Bhool Bhulaiyaa 3 rank among the highest-grossing Hindi films of 2024, with the latter earning ₹4.17 billion worldwide.
 Saibal Chatterjee observed that Dimri "faces a very real risk of over-exposure" due to the number of films she has appeared in consecutively.
 In 2025, Dimri starred opposite Siddhant Chaturvedi in the spiritual sequel Dhadak 2, a remake of the Tamil film Pariyerum Perumal (2018).
 She played Vidhi, a girl that becomes romantically involved with a boy from a lower caste at her college.
-In a positive review for Firstpost, Vinamra Mathu commended her performance for breaking away from the typecasting she faced following her role in Animal.
-However, Anuj Kumar of The Hindu criticised Dimri for overplaying her "bubbly" character, which came at the expense of emotional depth in her performance.
+Critics commended her performance for breaking away from the typecasting she faced following her role in Animal.
 Despite its positive critical reception, Dhadak 2 failed at the box-office.

-She will next feature alongside Shahid Kapoor in Vishal Bhardwaj's action thriller Arjun Ustara.
+The following year, Dimri starred opposite Shahid Kapoor in Vishal Bhardwaj's romantic action film O'Romeo (2026), an adaptation of Sapna Didi's segment of the novel Mafia Queens of Mumbai by Hussain Zaidi.
+In a mixed review of the film, Saibal Chatterjee commended Dimri's abilities as the femme fatale and found her performance as a woman seeking vengeance for her husband's murder to be "strikingly convincing".
+It emerged as a commercial failure.
+She next featured with Madhuri Dixit in the black comedy film Maa Behen for Netflix.
+Rediff.com's Sukanya Verma commended Dimri as the standout in a role that was "finally worthy of her talent".
+She will next star opposite Prabhas in Sandeep Reddy Vanga's Spirit.